johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/bool-derivation-tree-example-simplify.png"></img>
 </div>

 From among the inference rules _e-true_, _e-false_, and _e-if_ one will apply to simplify the term.
 The obvious place to start seems to be applying _e-true_ to the first subterm `(if true then false else false)`, but the second subterm `(if false then true else false)` could just as easily have _e-false_ applied to it.
-Recall that the third rule _e-if_ tells the user/reader which will take precendence.
+Recall that the third rule _e-if_ tells the user/reader which will take precedence.
 It says that if the guard (first subterm) can be evaluated it should be, leaving us to evaluate the first subterm using _e-true_ as the first part of the derivation tree.

 <div class="center">
   <img src="/assets/images/diagrams/bool-derivation-tree-first-rule.png"></img>